appmux/sprintf-js-lite/README.md

 # sprintf() lite for JavaScript

-Low-fat implementation of the sprintf() function for JavaScript.
+Low-fat implementation of the sprintf() function for JavaScript that gets you all you need.

 ### Description